dotnet/AspNetDocs/aspnet/SameSite/owin-samesite.md

 `Microsoft.Owin` has its own `SameSite` implementation:

 * That is not directly dependent on the one in `System.Web`.
-* It works on all versions targetable by the packages of .NET 4.5 and later.
+* `SameSite` works on all versions targetable by the `Microsoft.Owin` packages, .NET 4.5 and later.
 * Only the [SystemWebCookieManager](https://github.com/aspnet/AspNetKatana/blob/dev/src/Microsoft.Owin.Host.SystemWeb/SystemWebCookieManager.cs) component directly interacts with the `System.Web` `HttpCookie` class.
 * It depends on the .NET 4.7.2 `System.Web` APIs to enable `SameSite` support, and the patches to change the behavior.

 The reasons to use `SystemWebCookieManager` are outlined in [OWIN and System.Web response cookie integration issues](https://github.com/aspnet/AspNetKatana/wiki/System.Web-response-cookie-integration-issues). `SystemWebCookieManager` is recommended when running on `System.Web`.
-Katana can also run on <xref:System.Net.HttpListener>.

 The following code sets `SameSite` to `Lax`: